zeljkoobrenovic/grounded-architecture/_posts/2022-03-17-ai-operating-model.markdown

 <br>

-In conclusion, organizations grounded in data-driven practices, collaboration, and pragmatic operations are well-positioned to adopt GenAI responsibly—but success depends on setting clear goals, ensuring strong governance, maintaining human oversight, and fostering a culture of continuous learning, ethical use, and thoughtful system design.
+In conclusion, organizations grounded in data-driven practices, collaboration, and pragmatic operations are well-positioned to adopt GenAI responsibly—but success depends on setting **clear goals**, ensuring **strong governance**, maintaining **human oversight**, and fostering a culture of **continuous learning**, ethical use, and thoughtful system design.

 <br>
 ## The Evolving Landscape